The future has landed.

 For starters, I'm a Computer Science and Math double major at the College of William & Mary, Class of 2027.

-I focus on compiler-based performance optimization for deep neural networks, high-performance C/C++ systems, and mathematical kernels.
-Math and Computer Science are often taught as distant cousins, but they prove to be deeply interdependent.
+I specialize in compiler-based performance optimization for deep neural networks, high-performance C/C++ systems, and mathematical kernels.

-I seek to understand them and their intersection, and how they can be applied to help shape the world.
+I seek to understand the intersection of math and computer science, and how they can be applied to shape the world.
 Feel free to check out my work experience, research, and projects below.

 geoLab @ William & Mary